JaneHuang1234/developer-challenge-042026/README.md

 - **Integrate RAG with Agents**: Combine retrieval-augmented generation with agentic workflows for more accurate, knowledge-grounded responses
 - **Build End-to-End Solutions**: Create a complete system where agents autonomously retrieve relevant information before making decisions

-**Week 4: Structured Data Extraction with AI**
+**Week 4: Predict Missing Data Points using SAP-RPT-1**

 What you'll learn:

-- Utilize SAP's RPT-1 model from a code-based agent to understand and populate tabular data structures
-- Extract structured information from unstructured documents
-- Automatically fill forms and templates using AI-driven data extraction
+- How the SAP-RPT-1 model (SAP's Foundation model) predicts missing data points.
+As it is a pre-trained model, it can do regression and classification tasks without the need to train your own model.

 ### Submission Requirements